zsfeiner/EscanabaPhenology/README.md

 # EscanabaPhenology
-Analysis of Escanaba Lake, WI, walleye spawning phenology
+Analysis of Escanaba Lake, WI, walleye spawning phenology.
+For questions, contact zsfeiner@wisc.edu

 ## Scripts files
 -PredictWaterTemps.R uses Sparkling Lake, WI, under-ice water temperatures to build a model to predict under-ice water temps based on air temperature and freeze and thaw dates, then applies it to Escanaba data to predict Escanaba Lake under-ice water temperature data for use in recruitment modeling.